Ra13s/simple-skype-chat-export-viewer/README.md

 ## GitHub Pages (Live Demo)

-You can likely use a live version of this tool hosted directly via GitHub Pages (if the repository owner has enabled it).
-Check the repository's description or settings for a URL typically in the format: `https://<username>.github.io/<repository-name>/`
+You can use a live version of this tool hosted directly via GitHub Pages.
+Check the repository's description or settings for a URL typically in the format: `https://Ra13s.github.io/simple-skype-chat-export-viewer/`

 Using the live version still processes your file locally in *your* browser – your chat data is not sent to the server hosting the page.